What is behind the name Atelier Ludwigsburg-Paris?

 - Description of a film that appeared in cinemas the last 24 months and impressed you (maximum two DIN A4 pages)

-- Proof of higher education entrance qualification (e.g. school leaving certificate)
+- Proof of higher education entrance qualification (e.g. high school diploma, school leaving certificate)

 - Proof of academic degree (e.g. university, college)

-- Proof of at least six months of practical experience in the film industry and of at least four weeks set experience (placements etc)
+- Proof of at least six months of practical experience in the film industry (e.g. letters of recommandation) and of at least four weeks set experience (placements etc)